 Jordan has a Mediterranean-style climate with hot summers and wet winters.
-Expats expecting year-round sizzling temperatures may be surprised to learn that the country can be subject to colder temperatures, not to mention rain and even a bit of snow, in the winter months.
-However, those who enjoy sunshine can rest assured that such conditions are the exception rather than the rule, and Jordan is by and large a warm and sunny country.
+Expats expecting year-round sizzling temperatures may be surprised to learn that the country does experience colder temperatures too, not to mention rain and even a bit of snow in the winter months.
+However, those who enjoy sunshine can rest assured that such conditions are very much the exception, and Jordan is by and large a warm and sunny country.

-Despite the hot days, summer evenings can very quickly become chilly, so it’s always a good idea to carry an extra layer to throw on in the case of being out at night.
+Despite the hot days, summer evenings can quickly become chilly, so it’s always a good idea to carry an extra layer to throw on when out and about at night.

 In November, rainy conditions start to make their way across the country heralding the arrival of winter, which lasts from December to February.
 The rainy season runs until around April and can bring vicious storms causing flash floods and mudslides.
 During this time, expats should wrap up warmly and wear waterproof jackets or overcoats.
 It is during winter that Jordan’s capital city, Amman, may experience a few days of snowfall.

 ►Learn more about adjusting to the country's culture in Culture Shock in Jordan

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Jordan.
 Please contact us if you'd like to contribute.